Executive Overview

 Pegasus is not a cruise ship and not a conventional residence.
 It is a privately governed residential vessel by Odyssea Estates, Ltd. — the Swiss developer behind the "7-Star Living on the 7 Seas" concept, led by founder and chief executive Rudolf Jäger — engineered to carry a permanent community of owners on a continuous circumnavigation of all seven continents.
 At 1,200 feet (366 metres) long and 167 feet (51 metres) across the beam, it is designed to remain stable and serene on open-ocean passages while housing genuinely estate-scale homes and a considered collection of amenities across dining, culture, wellness, sport and medicine.

-The residential offer is built around 20 distinct floor plans spanning one to three levels, from a 290 ft² studio to a 26,234 ft² tri-level penthouse with its own rooftop pool deck, helipad and car elevator.
+The residential offer comprises between 320 and 500 residences, depending on the final mix of sizes offered, built around 20 distinct floor plans spanning one to three levels, from a 290 ft² studio to a 26,234 ft² tri-level penthouse with its own rooftop pool deck, helipad and car elevator.
 With the exception of select one-bedroom models, every home carries at least one terrace and uninterrupted ocean frontage.
 Itineraries are composed each year with resident input — roughly 100 ports across 50 countries annually, with two-to-seven-day stays — so the world arrives at the door rather than the other way around.

 Underpinning all of it is a hydrogen-electric, zero-emission propulsion platform drawing energy from sun, wind and sea.
 This is not simply a home that moves.
 It is a sovereign way of living in which location is no longer a fixed decision but a continuously renewed one.